Watch Now: With gun buyback and protest, Madison steps up calls for gun reform

-Aaron Wedd stood in the parking lot of Midvale Community Lutheran Church as a power saw cut apart the rifle that shot his father.
+Aaron Redd stood in the parking lot of Midvale Community Lutheran Church as a power saw cut apart the rifle that shot his father.

 The church’s buyback event was one of two anti-gun events Saturday in Madison as the country continues to grapple with mass shootings after a gunman killed 19 children and two adults in an elementary school in Uvalde, Texas, last month.